Hashemii2/scrapper/README.md

 scrapper application that get data from the stock exchange website and shows it on the DOM with express, cheerio and html

-for run app follow the steps:
+for run app follow the steps below:

 1: download the app